I finally bought an Elite Dangerous HOTAS and I might dare to call it my best hardware purchase of the year.

 I wish I’d got one of these sooner.
 If I had, I might not have shelved ED so quickly the first time.
 Just do yourself a favour and get one!

 Have you got a favourite HOTAS?
 A particular bindings file?
 Some other way of playing Elite Dangerous?
-Let me know in the comments or on Twitter.
+Let me know on Twitter.
 If you want notifications for more simulation game related articles, consider subscribing to Odin Gaming.